University of Portland

 ROI Score: 89/100 · Strong Value

-University of Portland scores 89 (Strong Value) on the CampusROI scale — one of the highest scores among private nonprofits in this batch.
+University of Portland scores 89 (Strong Value) on the CampusROI scale - one of the highest scores among private nonprofits in our dataset.
 Median 6-year earnings of $54,900 against a $28,210 net price produce a 5.3-year payback period and a 0.389 debt-to-earnings ratio.
 The 79.8% completion rate and 90.9% repayment rate are both strong.
 UP is a Holy Cross Catholic university of 2,957 students with significant strength in engineering, nursing, and computer science.
 Registered Nursing is the largest program (250 graduates, $94,291 year-one, ROI grade B+).
 Computer Science (38 graduates, $85,637 year-one, ROI grade B+) and Electrical Engineering (13 graduates, $79,423 year-one, ROI grade B+) anchor the engineering-tech cluster.
 The $58,100 sticker tuition is high, but the net price of $28,210 and $21,370 median debt make the financial case work.
 Biology (101 graduates, ROI grade D) and International Relations (24 graduates, ROI grade F) are the weakest programs by debt-adjusted return.
 Portland's location in a major tech and healthcare market gives graduates access to Oregon's growing employers.

 The median graduate earns $82,804 ten years after entry - well above the national median of roughly $55,000 for 4-year college graduates.